 Windows is an operating system by Microsoft developed specifically for computers back in 1985.
 Since then a lot has changed, and now many tablets and smartphones utilize Windows.
 Perhaps, the absolute majority of technology users are somehow familiar with this system.
 Windows is a very consistent platform, as every new version is quite similar to the previous one.

-Windows prefer to work on major updates instead of issuing smaller ones regularly.
+Windows prefers to work on major updates instead of issuing smaller ones regularly.
 At first glance, this may seem an advantage, as constant update notifications may become annoying.
 In practice, though, users may have to wait for a long time for significant bugs to get fixed.
 This affects work efficiency.
-When Windows release an update, users have no option to ignore it.
+When Windows releases an update, users have no option to ignore it.
 While you can delay the update for some time, you can’t decline it entirely.

 There’s also no easy way to find out what exactly was fixed in the update.
 Users have to search for this information manually, and a lot of them are likely to skip this step.
 Privacy isn’t the strongest side of Windows, either.
 Although you can change privacy settings, the default settings enable everything.
 In some cases, the platform doesn’t explicitly ask for your permission to implement changes or collect your information.
 In other words, Windows has more control over your data than you may think.

 Windows is a powerful platform.
 It runs nearly any software smoothly as long as the hardware is capable of handling it.
-The tricky part is, Windows on its own uses 2-4GB of the device’s RAM memory.
+The tricky part is Windows on its own uses 2-4GB of the device’s RAM memory.
 Simply put, if your Windows device features 8GB of RAM, you only get 4-6GB left to use.
 Considering that a couple of browser tabs may take another 4-6GB, you’re left with a slowed-down device that can’t handle basic operations.
 As a result, Windows devices require more advanced hardware to handle the platform along with all the installed software as opposed to more lightweight platforms like Linux.
-Users often have to choose between performance and affordable price.
+Users often have to choose between performance and affordable prices.

 The main drawback of Windows is the security.
 It’s the most frequently assaulted by hacker platforms.
 This may be done via a network, infectious programs, and plenty of other methods.
 One of the reasons for this is the prevalence of Windows PCs over any other.